 Auditory Processing Disorder

-Auditory Processing Disorder Test in Anchorage, AK
+Auditory Processing Disorder Test in Eagle River and Anchorage, AK

 A common issue that individuals have when they are experiencing hearing loss is struggling to understand speech in the presence of background noise.
 However, when hearing tests show normal hearing then Auditory Processing Disorder (APD) could be the cause.